Azathothas/Stars/README.md

 - [anmolksachan/JIRAya](https://github.com/anmolksachan/JIRAya) – JIRA"YA is a vulnerability analyzer for JIRA instances.
 It runs active scans to identify vulnerabilities by interacting with the host and conducting tests.
 - [anrbn/GATOR](https://github.com/anrbn/GATOR) – GATOR - GCP Attack Toolkit for Offensive Research, a tool designed to aid in research and exploiting Google Cloud Environments
 - [ansible/ansible](https://github.com/ansible/ansible) – Ansible is a radically simple IT automation platform that makes your applications and systems easier to deploy and maintain.
 Automate everything from code deployment to network configuration to cloud management, in a language that approaches plain English, using SSH, with no agents to install on remote systems. https://docs.ansible.com.
+- [anvilsecure/ulexecve](https://github.com/anvilsecure/ulexecve) – ulexecve is a userland execve() implementation which helps you execute arbitrary ELF binaries on Linux from userland without the binaries ever having to touch storage.
+This is useful for red-teaming and anti-forensics purposes.
 - [aquasecurity/kube-hunter](https://github.com/aquasecurity/kube-hunter) – Hunt for security weaknesses in Kubernetes clusters
 - [arthaud/git-dumper](https://github.com/arthaud/git-dumper) – A tool to dump a git repository from a website
 - [ashishb/adb-enhanced](https://github.com/ashishb/adb-enhanced) – 🔪Swiss-army knife for Android testing and development 🔪 ⛺